adrn/longslit/docs/index.rst

             --config=/path/to/observing_run/longslit/mdm-rrlyrae/mdm-rrlyrae.yml \
             --gui

-        Running ``init_wavelength.py`` with the GUI interface will open two interactive windows.
+        This will open the GUI interface, which consists of three interactive windows.
+Window 1 shows

         - Main window should be the plot of the 1D spectrum, median'd over some region.